 What you get: Green beans provide a bounty of nutrients: vitamins A, C and K, manganese, potassium, folate and iron, as well as fiber.

-In your garden: Plant your bean seeds in well-drained soil where they'll receive full sun.
+In your garden: Plant seeds for your beans in well-drained soil where they'll receive full sun so they're easier to grow.
 Sow seeds every few weeks to enjoy a continual harvest through the summer.

 Related: Fresh Recipes for Green Beans